 E. Time for the Arbitration.
 The Parties shall agree on the time for the Arbitration and coordinate that time with the Arbitrator if one has been agreed to or appointed.
 If the Parties fail to reach agreement, then the WSPP Representative shall set the time which shall not be more than 60 days after the notice is received.
 The WSPP Representative shall set a time after consultation with the Parties and the Arbitrator to check their schedules.

 F. Discovery.
 After appointment of the Arbitrator, each Party shall be entitled to obtain relevant documents from the other Parties and to take depositions.
 Each Party shall respond to such a document request within seven days of receipt of the request and make its employees or consultants available for depositions to the extent that the employee or consultant possesses knowledge and information relevant to the dispute.
 Each Party shall disclose documents that are confidential or commercially sensitive subject to a reasonable protective order.
 Any disputes concerning discovery shall be promptly referred to the Arbitrator who shall have authority to resolve such disputes, including the authority to require attendance of witnesses at depositions.
+The Federal Rules of Civil Procedure shall apply to discovery under these procedures.

 G. Conduct of Arbitration if the Parties Agree to Waive an Oral Hearing.
 If the Parties agree to waive an oral hearing, then the Parties shall Serve Initial Briefs no later than 35 days after the notice is received or notify the Arbitrator that they do not wish to submit any additional documents.
 Parties shall Serve any Reply Briefs no later than ten days after the date for Service of Initial Briefs.